wiggi/Fairbrix/README.rst

 ATTENTION!!!
 DON'T FORGET TO PLACE tenebrix.conf into your APPDATA or default tenebrix folder (%APPDATA%\tenebrix on Win, ~/.tenebrix/ on Unixes)

+KNOWN BUG ON LINUX:
+daemon being set to 1 seems to mess with Linux users on Ubuntu and some others.
+If getting segfaults use daemon=0.
+IMPORTANT!
+Windows users benefit from having both Daemon and Server set to 1 (far more responsive GUI)

 This has been implemented:

 - qmake / QtCreator project (.pro)